ADMIN & FINANCE

 ADMINISTRATOR & FINANCE

 The task team consists of the Programme Implementer, Occupational Therapist, Speech & Language Therapist and the Principal.
-The task team is responsible for the implementation of the curriculum, monitoring & evaluation and training of educators.
+This team is responsible for the implementation of the curriculum, monitoring & evaluation, and training of educators.

 Her experience within the special needs sector includes Learner facilitation and tutoring at Reach Autism, training workshop at centre for Play and Learn for Autistic learners and Learner facilitator at Beautiful Minds Learning Centre with a cerebral palsy learner.
 She also has experience as an educator within a mainstream school, teaching Grade One for 4 years at Bellville Christian Academy.
 She has tutoring exposure with ADHD as well.

 She has completed many courses including First Aid Level 1 & 2 and Tiny Hands Level 1 Sign Language course prior to her position at Autism Connect.

 She is married and has two beautiful kids, a daughter and a son.

 Adea holds a Diploma in E.C.D level 5 and has worked as a grade R educator for 7 years at Duneside Primary School.
 She works as the School readiness class educator and was promoted to Programme Implementer in June 2019.
 She currently runs both roles simultaneously.

 She enjoys every aspect of teaching and believes that “children can teach us as much as we teach them”.
 She is in the process of her application for a degree in Bachelors of Education.
 She has a good relationship with all the learners and is quite creative with classroom activities.